 It was by far too crowded for me to do this (there was shopping to do), but you are supposed to spin the brass rings on the Schoner Brunnen (beautiful fountain) because it will supposedly bring good luck and guarantee your return to Nuremberg.

-It is the pointed structure in the photo above and also an excellent meeting spot in case you get separated from your group at the market.
+It is the pointed structure in the photo above and an excellent meeting spot if you get separated from your group at the market.

 The 3:30 a.m. wake-up call came much too early, thanks to staying up late with new friends.
 But, that’s what river cruises are about, right?
 I’ll be back.